Brian-Schorn/Dungeoneer-s-Pack/README.md

 Spellbook: Included is a fully detailed and fully searchable D&D 5th Edition Spellbook, details ad nauseum

 Journal: Included is a Journal functionality where the user can enter (and delete) journal entries tied to their google log in, to keep track of any important details in their most recent adventure.

+Stretch Goals: